 - Amoebic dysentery: Single-celled parasite called EntamoebaIs causes it.
 It is usually found in tropical areas.

-Poor hand hygiene and consuming food and drink contaminated with the organisms spreads dysentery.
-Symptoms are diarrhea containing blood and mucus, painful stomach cramps, nausea and vomiting, and a high temperature.
+Poor hand hygiene and consuming food and drink contaminated with the organisms spread dysentery.
+Symptoms are diarrhoea containing blood and mucus, painful stomach cramps, nausea and vomiting, and high temperature.